eslint/eslint/docs/rules/space-before-blocks.md

-# Require Or Disallow Space Before Blocks (space-before-blocks)
+# space-before-blocks

+Requires Or disallows space before blocks.

 Consistency is an important part of any style guide.
 While it is a personal preference where to put the opening brace of blocks,